Spokane International Airport: History

 It became Spokane's municipal airport in 1946, replacing Felts Field, and received its present name in 1960, after the City of Spokane was allotted Spokane Geiger Field by the Surplus Property Act and Air Canada started service to Calgary.
 In November 1972, the 4702d Defense Wing moved to the airfield.
 It was still used by the Air Force into the early 1960s, with the 84th Fighter Group operating Convair F-106 Delta Dart interceptors.
 The airport code is still GEG, for Geiger Field.

-The current Concourse A and B complex opened in 1965 and was designed by Warren C. Heylman and William Trogdon.
+The current Concourse A and B complex opened in 1965, designed by Warren C. Heylman and William Trogdon.

-Occasional non-stop flights to southern California since the 1970s have been among the first to be suspended during economic downturns.

 Expansion from the 1970s

 A second level was added to Concourse A and Concourse B in 1974.

 The airport has a Master Plan, which includes a third runway and gates added to Concourse C.

 A new control tower has been built south of the airport, replacing the one near Concourse C. The new control tower is the tallest one in the State.
 The Terminal, Rotunda, and Concourse C Enhancement Project (TRACE) was recently completed, designed by Bernardo/Wills Architects, P.C.
 The project, which concluded in November 2006, added retail space and expanded security checkpoints in the airport's three concourses, and gave the Rotunda an aesthetic renovation.
 In 2010, 2000 feet was added to Runway 3–21 and parallel taxiways 'A' and 'G', enabling heavier aircraft departures in summer months.

 By 2023, the airport plans to add new gates, centralized security and expanded baggage claim space as it looks to add more direct flights, including to the east coast, to capitalize on and accommodate growing passenger and cargo traffic; the Spokane market has been hosting big events and attracting business to the area.